-- Installation and system of the heating installation - User behaviour - Seasonal weather effects - Various tolerances of unit-internal components fore not suitable for creating or comparing energy billing, for example.
+- Installation and system of the heating installation - User behaviour - Seasonal weather effects - Various tolerances of unit-internal components

 The recording of the values only includes the product in the factory-delivered condition.
 Supplementary accessories, even if they are installed on the product, as well as any other components in the heating system and other external consumers, are not part of the data recording.